 Table of contents

-Phone interviews are an essential part of the hiring process, often serving as the first step in screening candidates.
+Phone interviews are essential to the hiring process, often serving as the first step in screening candidates.

-They allow employers to quickly assess your qualifications and determine if you’re a good fit for the role before moving on to in-person or video interviews.
+Employers look to assess your qualifications and determine if you’re a good fit for the role before moving on to in-person or video interviews.
+Understanding this and knowing how to prepare for the phone interview is important in presenting your best self.

-- The basic format of a phone interview.
+- The basic format of a phone screen.

 - Key mistakes to avoid.

 Every phone interview requires a resume.
-Use our AI Resume Builder to quickly write your resume.
+Use our AI Resume Builder to write your resume quickly.
 Simply upload your old resume or start a new one, select your favorite template and tell us your job title.
 Then, we’ll generate content suggestions you can add to your resume with one click!

 What Is a Phone Interview?